 The positron beam creation, beam loss in the transportation, and detection process were studied using the simulation package G4beamline and compared to this experiment.
 The simulated $e^+/e^-$ ratios are shown in Figure 5.1 for the energies measured in this experiment.
-The simulation includes electron beam generation with the measured electron energy profile, beam losses during transportation, positron annihilation in T2, and detection of 511 keV photons.
+The simulation includes electron beam generation with the measured electron energy profile, beam losses during transportation, positron annihilation in the tungsten target (T2), and the detection of 511 keV photons in coincidence by the two NaI detectors.
 While the simulation result agrees with the experiment in that the peak energy distribution is near 3 MeV, it predicts a higher positron to electron ratio as shown in Figure 5.1.
-The original goal of the experiment was to measure the positron rate at 3 MeV and the beamline was optimized accordingly.